SignAll is slowly but surely building a sign language translation platform

 SignAll’s system works with complete sentences, not just individual words presented sequentially.
 A system that just takes down and translates one sign after another (limited versions of which exist) would be liable to creating misinterpretations or overly simplistic representations of what was said.
 While that might be fine for simple things like asking directions, real meaningful communication has layers of complexity that must be detected and accurately reproduced.

-Somewhere in between those two options is what SignAll is targeting for its first public pilot of the system, at Gallaudet University.
-This Washington, D.C. school for the deaf is renovating its welcome center and SignAll will be installing a translation booth there so that hearing people can interact with deaf staff there.
+Somewhere between those two options is what SignAll is targeting for its first public pilot of the system, at Gallaudet University.
+This Washington, D.C. school for the deaf is renovating its welcome center, and SignAll will be installing a translation booth there so that hearing people can interact with deaf staff there.

 It’s a good opportunity to test this, Robotka said, since usually the information deficit is the other way around: a deaf person who needs information from a hearing person.
 Visitors who can’t sign can speak, and the query can be turned to text (unless the staff member can read lips) and responded to with signs, which are then translated back into text or synthesized speech.